j-harney/MindTap/README.md

-## This is for my MindTap HTML class, shows HTML and CSS work, along with JavaScript in the future.
+## This was for my MindTap Web Design Class.
+I designed three websites, with one being my own personal portfolio that could use some touching up.
+Each include HTML, CSS, and JavaScript.